Effect of Smoking Exposure on Smoking Relapse Following Brief Abstinence - 2

 Recent research on the effects of nicotine on the brain and behavior presents an opportunity to advance medication development.

 The purpose of this study is to develop a laboratory model for early-stage testing of new and existing treatments for nicotine addiction.
-Specifically, we will develop a laboratory model of smoking relapse in nicotine dependent volunteers.
+Specifically, the investigators will develop a laboratory model of relapse to cigarette use in nicotine dependent volunteers.

 Tobacco use is the leading preventable cause of death in the United States.
 Recent research on the effects of nicotine on the brain and behavior presents an opportunity to advance medication development.
 The goal of this study is to develop a laboratory model for early-stage testing of new and existing compounds for the treatment of tobacco and nicotine addiction.
 In addition, the objective of this study is to develop a laboratory model of relapse induced by cigarette exposure that would reproduce the psychological and physiological processes that are involved when abstinent individuals progress from initial cigarette smoking (lapse) to a pre-abstinence level of use (relapse).
 Such a model may be used to study the mechanisms of relapse and to screen medications that might be effective in preventing relapse in treatment seekers.